errantmind/faf-json-bench/README.md

 ## How to Use

 You must comment out incompatible RUSTFLAGS in `./cargo/config`.
-There will usually only be two ("-Clinker=/usr/bin/clang-15","-Clink-arg=-fuse-ld=/usr/bin/ld.lld").
+There will usually only be two ("-Clinker=/usr/bin/clang-16","-Clink-arg=-fuse-ld=/usr/bin/ld.lld").
 These are so I can use clang / llvm when running the test but aren't necessary to see results on the benchmark.

-After that, just run it as usual with the optional flag to control duration per test.
-Here are some :

-- While working on this, I routinely check it with `cargo run --release -- -d3`
-- When actually benchmarking, I set a higher priority and run the benchmark with `sudo nice -20 ./target/release/faf-json-bench -d15` after building it with `cargo build --release`
+After that, if using clang, run it with `./clang_build_and_run.sh`, otherwise run it with `cargo build --release && sudo nice -20 ./target/release/faf-json-bench`

 ## Libraries Tested